mch555/cmps2200-assignment-03/answers.md

 for Span, This is because the selection of each coin depends on the remaining amount from the step before, creating a sequential dependency chain, matching the span to work of O(logn).

+2a.)
+Suppose we have coin denominations D={1, 6, 10} and we want to make change for N=12 The greedy algorithm would choose the largest coin, 10.
+The remaining amount is 2, which requires two coins of val 1.

+greedy result-> 3 coins (10+1+1)
+optimal result->2 coins (6+6)
+Therefore the greedy approach is not the optimal choice.